PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/common_vmseries/README.md

   For all properties and their default values see [module's documentation](../../modules/vmseries/README.md#authentication).

 - `image`           - (`map`, optional) properties defining a base image used by the deployed VM.
-The `image` property is required (if no common properties were set within `vmseries_common` variable) but there are only 2 properties (mutually exclusive) that have to be set, either:
+The `image` property is required (if no common properties were set within `vmseries_universal` variable) but there are only 2 properties (mutually exclusive) that have to be set, either:

   - `version`   - (`string`, optional) describes the PAN-OS image version from Azure Marketplace.